syrashid/algolia-autocomplete-predictions/README.md

 _Visitor Flows_

-- As a visitor, I can search for Poke'mon and recieve immediate predictions as I type on what Poke'mon I'm searching for
+- As a visitor, I can search for Poke'mon and recieve immediate predictions as I type what Poke'mon I'm searching for

 ### Base Config